kamilkisiela/graphql-config/README.md

 }
 ```

-In case you need provide addition information for example headers to authenticate your GraphQL endpoint or
+In case you need provide additional information, for example headers to authenticate your GraphQL endpoint or
-a endpoint for subscription you can use expanded version:
+an endpoint for subscription, you can use expanded version:

 ```json
 {